Higgs production via vector-boson fusion at the LHC

 The \pythia package \cite{Sjostrand:2006za,Bierlich:2022pfr} is a multi-purpose particle-level event generator, with a historically strong focus on the modelling of soft physics.
-A core component of \pythia is its hallmark string fragmentation model \cite{Andersson:1983jt,Sjostrand:1984ic}, which models the non-perturbative transition from coloured partons to colourless hadrons. \pythia implements a $p_\mathrm{T}$-ordered parton shower based on DGLAP kernels as its default shower algorithm \cite{Sjostrand:2004ef}.
-Rooted in the $p_\mathrm{T}$-ordered DGLAP evolution, this default option, however, does not correctly account for soft coherence effects, which are particularly important for processes such as VBF~\cite{Ballestrero:2018anz,Jager:2020hkz,Hoche:2021mkv}.
-In such processes, its use is therefore discouraged.
-For the so-called ``simple shower'', a dipole-recoil option is available, which replaces the independent evolution of the initial- and final-state legs in initial-final colour dipoles by a coherent, antenna-like evolution \cite{Cabouat:2017rzi}.
+A core component of \pythia is its hallmark string fragmentation model \cite{Andersson:1983jt,Sjostrand:1984ic}, which models the non-perturbative transition from coloured partons to colourless hadrons.
+The default \pythia shower, which we refer to as the ``simple shower'', is a $p_\mathrm{T}$-ordered parton shower based on DGLAP kernels~\cite{Sjostrand:2004ef}.
+Rooted in the $p_\mathrm{T}$-ordered DGLAP evolution, this default option does not, however, correctly account for soft coherence effects, which are particularly important in processes such as VBF~\cite{Ballestrero:2018anz,Jager:2020hkz,Hoche:2021mkv}.
+Its use in such processes is therefore discouraged.
+A dipole-recoil option is, however, available for the simple shower.
+This replaces the independent evolution of the initial- and final-state legs in initial–final colour dipoles with a coherent, antenna-like evolution~\cite{Cabouat:2017rzi}.
 In its present 8.3 series, \pythia offers the {\sc Vincia}~\cite{Brooks:2020upa} and {\sc Dire}~\cite{Hoche:2015sya} parton-shower algorithms as alternatives to its default shower implementation.
 In either case, multi-parton interactions are simulated in a fully-interleaved sequence with the shower \cite{Sjostrand:2004ef}.